-As part of our healthy lifestyles campaign, Worcesters held a Sport Event after school on Tuesday 20th September.
+As part of our healthy lifestyles campaign, Worcesters held a Sport Event after school.

 The aim of the event was to encourage parents and children to take part in taster sessions of different sports, dance and fitness activities.
 The free sporting activities were provided by staff and local sports clubs who had been invited along.

 The event was a huge success and feedback from parents has been very positive.
 A grand total of £859.00 was raised from the event which will be put towards a defibrillator for the school.

 Children from Key Stage 2 who are in the choir entertained the residents at Bridge House again this Christmas, singing a range of carols and Christmas songs.
 They also performed in a carol service one evening at Forty Hall with another local school.

 The children have settled all settled very well into Nursery and take part in a wide range of activities.
 The enjoy looking after the chicken and rabbits and regularly go to the school kitchen to ask if there are any vegetables left for them to eat.
 Mr Lane enjoys having the eggs for breakfast!
 The children sang Christmas songs to their parents and dressed up in festive colours.

 The children in Reception have settled well, they took part in story telling activities with a local author.
 They enjoyed performing to their parents in their interpretation of the nativity called ‘Angel Express’.